 During the subsequent decades, the hotel served as a hospital, the host of the “soiree of the century” attended by James Joyce, Pablo Picasso, and Igor Stravinsky, the home of George Gershwin, the headquarters of Nazi High Command during WWII, and headquarters of UNESCO.
 After years of turmoil and upheaval, the property was restored to its glorious past following 3 years and a $575 million investment by Peninsula Hotels.

-Today, the Peninsula is one of the best hotels in Paris.
+Today, the Peninsula is one of the best luxury hotels in Europe.
 Surrounded by chic Parisian architecture and design, Peninsula Paris is the perfect location for a getaway.

 Winning the 2020 Reader’s Choice Award for Top Europe Resort by Condé Nast Traveler, this exquisite luxury Hotel and Spa overlooks the vineyards of the Champagne region.
 The architecture is superb and even incorporates the original 19th Century Post House.